lliutianc/mirt-iwvae/README.md

 ### Prerequisites

-Our experiments are based on PYTHON=3.8, see `requirements.txt` for required packages.
+Our experiments are based on PYTHON=3.8, please see `requirements.txt` for required packages.

 ### Synthetic Experiments